NashTech-Labs/k8s-client-python-getcronjobs/README.md

 In Python, we instantiate BatchV1beta1Api class from client module:

-client_api = client.BatchV1beta1Api()
+`client_api = client.BatchV1beta1Api()`

 Here I've created the client with it's respective class BatchV1beta1Api and storing in a var named as client_api. so furture we can use it.

-KubeConfig: to pass the on local cluster e.g minikube we use bellow
+`KubeConfig:` to pass the on local cluster e.g minikube we use bellowcommand:
-command: config. load_kube_config()
+`config. load_kube_config()`

-Authenticating to the Kubernetes API server
+#### Authenticating to the Kubernetes API server

-but what if you want to list all the automated cronjobs of a GKE Cluster , you must need to authenticate the configuration
+But what if you want to list all the automated cronjobs of a GKE Cluster, you must need to authenticate the configuration

-configuration.api_key = {"authorization": "Bearer" + bearer_token} \#
-for authentication to the GKE Cluster
+`configuration.api_key = {"authorization": "Bearer" + bearer_token}` \#for authentication to the GKE Cluster

-I've used Bearer Token which enable requests to authenticate using an access key,
+I've used Bearer Token which enable requests to authenticate using an access key.

-List the cronjobs in all namespaces:
+#### List the cronjobs in all namespaces:

-set if all_namespaces is True:
+Set if all_namespaces is True:

-and run following command:
+And run following command:

-python3 get-cronjob.py
+`python3 get-cronjob.py`

 you'll look like something below

-Screenshot from 2022-06-09 13-40-03.png List the cronjobs in default
+#### List the cronjobs in default namespace:
-namespace:

 set if all_namespaces is False:

-python3 get-cronjob.py
+`python3 get-cronjob.py`

-and any specific namespace you can pass getcronjobs() parameter named as namespace="namespace-name"
+Also you can  specific namespace you can pass getcronjobs() parameter named as namespace="namespace-name"